From OCP to Evening Wear: Veteran Finds Purpose on Stage

 |0

-This work, From OCP to Evening Wear: Veteran Finds Purpose on Stage [Image 2 of 2], by 1LT Bailey Breving, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From OCP to Evening Wear: Veteran Finds Purpose on Stage, by 1LT Bailey Breving, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.